OliWalker/product-federation-poc/README.md

 This keeps the business logic within the sub-domain, which is the best team to handle this.

-The same can be applied to governance, if a user should not be able to see a specific field, they can just return null.
+The same can be applied to governance, if a user should not be able to see a specific field, they can just return null, or throw an error, to "hide" the field.